pkdevboxy/features/jvm/ide-integration/README.md

 The spike failed.
 We will need insight from JetBrains before knowing if import is possible without changes in IDEA itself.
 As a fallback we also experimented with mapping the JVM Software Model to generated IDEA files and that was success.

+When TAPI reports several IDEA Modules for the same directory, IDEA present theses Modules to the user so he can choose the one he wants to use.
+In other words, we could provide users with different views of the same Gradle project per variant/component etc.. and thus modeling the software model better.
+If we fallback to generated IDEA files then we would have to see if IDEA behave in the same way.

 ### Eclipse Spike

 An Eclipse Project has: